TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesCollection.rst

 the :php:`\Iterator` interface, which means that a Collection can be looped over (once its content has been loaded).
-Thus if the above code passed the :php:`$collection` variable to a Fluid view, you could do the following:
+Thus if the above code passed the :php:`$collection` variable to a `Fluid`:pn: view, you could do the following:

 .. code-block:: html